IceBerge421/markdown-cv/index.md

 ## About

-Researcher, designer, and doctoral student in media studies in the University of Central Florida’s Texts & Technology PhD program.
-Work can be found or is forthcoming in *Game Studies,* *New Media & Society,* and the proceedings of DiGRA, ICIDS, and ACM Hypertext.
+Researcher, designer, and doctoral candidate in media studies in the University of Central Florida’s Texts & Technology PhD program.
+Work can be found in *Game Studies,* *New Media & Society,* and the proceedings of DiGRA, ICIDS, and elsewhere.

 ### Research interests